greysongundrum/stelligent-u/04-vpcs/README.md

 _Can you ping your instance now?_

+Yes

 ##### Question: SSH

 _Can you ssh into your instance now?_

+No, no security group allowing SSH ingress.

 ##### Question: Traffic

 _If you can ssh, can you send any traffic (e.g. curl) out to the Internet?_

+I can hit the server on it's public ip using netcat on ports 80 and 443.
+So it appears as yes the server could go out to the internet.

 At this point, you've made your public EC2 instance an [ssh bastion](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html).
 We'll make use of that to explore your network below.